Sepia-brown wren

 The sepia-brown wren or Sharpe's wren (Cinnycerthia olivascens) is a species of bird in the family Troglodytidae.
 It is found in Colombia, Ecuador, and Peru.

 Taxonomy and systematics

-The sepia-brown wren was formerly considered a subspecies of Cinnycerthia peruana, which at that time was called sepia-brown wren and is now called Peruvian wren.
+The sepia-brown wren was formerly considered a subspecies of Cinnycerthia peruana, which at that time was called the sepia-brown wren and is now called the Peruvian wren.
 Sepia-brown wren, Peruvian wren, and fulvous wren (C. fulva) form a superspecies.

 Usually "daughter" species resulting from splits do not retain the "parent's" English name.
 That is why the South American Classification Committee of the American Ornithological Society (SACC/AOS) and the Clements taxonomy call C. olivascens Sharpe's wren.
 That common name commemorates the British zoologist Richard Bowdler Sharpe.

 The sepia-brown wren has two subspecies, the nominate Cinnicerthia olivascens olivascens and C. o. bogotensis.